Preserving trees lost in New Mexico wildfires through documented craft

 The fire that took it down, the location where it stood, the species, and its approximate age are recorded.
 The wood is salvaged, milled, and crafted carefully so both the material and its history endure.

-Every finished piece is accompanied by a Fire Record and digital documentation, linking the object to its origin.
+Every finished piece is accompanied by a Fire Record and a quietly embedded digital record, unlocked with a simple tap of a phone, linking the object to its origin.

 The work is intentionally slow and limited.